Additional Services Provided

 It can be noted that ELEC does not utilize a typical testing format that checks off boxes of mastery by requesting an action be performed on demand.
 It is through our ongoing observations of each child which displays a clear picture of each infants capabilities over time within their natural experiences.
 Please speak with the Director if you would like to learn more about our methods of assessment.

-ELEC utilizes video surveillance cameras at all times in the nap room, main area and outside.
-The nap room camera is visually displayed in the main area of the Center to provide teachers with a constant supervision of our resting infants at all times.
+ELEC utilizes video surveillance cameras at all times in the nap room and main area, overlooking the classroom.
+The nap room camera is visually displayed on a monitor in the main area of the Center to provide teachers with a constant visual of any and all napping infants at any given time.
 Recordings are confidential and will never be distributed online for any purpose.
 However, you can rest assured that if there were ever a concern to arise, we would have access to recorded footage.

 In addition to ELEC planned events, parents are welcome to volunteer their time and participate in the classroom at a time convenient for them.
 This may be assisting with an activity, providing an activity or story, celebrating something from your culture, or something different you would like to share.